makersacademy/chitter-challenge/README.md

 ## Notes on functionality:

+##### complete
-(complete) You don't have to be logged in to see the peeps.
+You don't have to be logged in to see the peeps.
-(complete) Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
+Makers sign up to chitter with their email, password, name and a username
-(complete) The username and email are unique.
+The username and email are unique.
-(complete) Peeps (posts to chitter) have the name of the maker and their user handle.
+Peeps (posts to chitter) have the name of the maker and their user handle.
-(complete) Your README should indicate the technologies used, and give instructions on how to install and run the tests.
+Your README should indicate the technologies used, and give instructions on how to install and run the tests.

-Bonus:
-If you have time you can implement the following:
+Work on the CSS to make it look good.

+##### nearly
-(nearly) In order to start a conversation as a maker I want to reply to a peep from another maker.
+In order to start a conversation as a maker I want to reply to a peep from another maker.
-And/Or:

-(complete) Work on the CSS to make it look good.

 ----------